 Update: The FMCSA has updated personal conveyance guidelines as of June 2018.
 Click here to find the latest information.

-“How can my drivers keep Driving time off their logs with an ELD?” said every fleet ever.
+“How can my drivers keep driving time off their logs with an ELD?”

 We get asked this question every day by fleets making the transition from paper logs to ELDs.
 We get it — drivers need to be able to keep Driving time off their log given the rigidity of HOS rules.

 With paper logs it’s easy — if you move the vehicle around the yard you log the time as On Duty.
 And if you drive the vehicle home after completing a shift you simply log the time as Off Duty.